Tilburg University: 1969 protests

 On 28 April 1969, students barricaded the campus buildings, demanding educational and organizational changes.
-Months before students had unofficially renamed the university Karl Marx University, painting this title across campus to accentuate the importance of Marxist ideas in the then primarily economics-oriented curriculum.
+Months before students had unofficially renamed the university Karl Marx Universiteit (English: Karl Marx University), painting this title across campus to accentuate the importance of Marxist ideas in the then primarily economics-oriented curriculum.
 These protests led to a widespread change in higher education across the Netherlands that was made official by the 1971 bill of Educational Reform, granting more joint decision making to students of Dutch universities.